 Initiative Current State Future Activity Behavioral Health Provider HIE Onboarding DHSS will expand the use of HIE by behavioral health providers to improve coordination of care and overall quality of care provided to all patients across the state with the design, development, and implementation of a fully integrated behavioral health information management system that has the capability of exchanging secure information and is onboarded to the Alaska statewide HIE.
 Continue activities to increase participation in the statewide HIE to enhance data sharing between both EPs and non-EPs.
 Environmental Scan DHSS completed an updated Environmental Scan in late 2017.
 The scan survey included questions to assess the current "As-Is" landscape relative to EHR adoption and usage, health information exchange, and other health information technology related topics.
 Responses from the survey were compiled and analyzed in a final report which will be used to help shape the vision for the "To-Be" landscape of HIT within Alaska.
 The responses to the 2017 Environmental Scan along with the analysis of those responses was used in the creation of the Health Information Infrastructure Plan that was developed in 2018 to help shape and guide the path to the desired "To- Be" HIT landscape within the state.
 The environmental scan results will be utilized in strategic planning efforts moving forward.
 MMIS Claims Feed to the HIE Alaska plans to integrate the MMIS Decision Support System into the HIE.

-Public Health Modernization DPH has identified multiple Through this modernization public health systems and initiative, over 15 public registries which currently health systems have been use a manual process for defined as meeting the reporting and submission of specifications as specialized public health data. registries.
-However, the Additionally, the registry data submissions vary in format, is housed in multiple transport, and destination. databases that are used DHSS will develop a solution across the agency. that will store all registry data in a single database and provide the ability to submit public health data to a single point of entry, the HIE. l . l .
+Public Health Modernization DPH has identified multiple public health systems and registries which currently use a manual process for reporting and submission of public health data.
+Additionally, the registry data is housed in multiple databases that are used across the agency.
+Through this modernization initiative, over 15 public health systems have been defined as meeting the specifications as specialized registries.
+However, the submissions vary in format, transport, and destination.
+DHSS has completed a solution that allows registry data to be stored all in a single database and provide the ability to submit public health data to a single point of entry, the HIE.
+The HIE actively sends public health data from providers to this solution.